Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Recycled polyethylene products

-Plastic trash bags are a by-product
+Plastic trash bags are a recycled product

 Recycling of bags and other polyethylene products is carried out according to the following scheme: